Dr. Joshua Bennett

-Dr. Joshua Bennett earned an M.A. in theater and performance studies from the University of Warwick, where he was a Marshall Scholar, and his Ph.D. from Princeton University.
-He has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, MIT, and the Society of Fellows at Harvard University.
-He currently lives in Boston.
+Dr. Joshua Bennett earned an M.A. in theater and performance studies from the University of Warwick, where he was a Marshall Scholar, and his Ph.D. in English from Princeton University.
+He has received fellowships and awards from the Guggenheim Foundation, the Whiting Foundation, the National Endowment for the Arts, MIT, and the Society of Fellows at Harvard University.
+He lives in Boston.

 The Life of the Spoken Word

 Spoken word has always been a gathering space for the marginalized.
 From the 1960s to its current heyday, many of the most prominent figures in the modern spoken word poetry movement have been black and brown poets, a number of whom have turned to the form to expand our social and political imaginations.
-The history of spoken word is also American history: a story about race, class, and the pursuit of human dignity.
-In this talk, Dr. Bennett will explore not only the past and present influence of spoken word poetry, but its intersections with other forms of oratory.
+In this talk, Dr. Bennett explores the past and present influence of spoken word poetry, as well as its intersections with other forms of oratory.
 By exploring these genres in conjunction, he investigates the relationship between public acts of passionate utterance and our collective desire for a more just, equitable future.

 Poetry for the People